May 5, 2016

 o Empowered by the Holy Spirit according to God’s grace

-o The principle of plurality should continually be
+o The principle of plurality should continually be exercised

 • We need to recognize those whom God has sent